liverwust/ansible-seedbox/README.md

 This is my personnal script for my seedbox installation and auto-update.

 ## Current services
-All services are served through [Caddy](https://github.com/mholt/caddy) acting as a secured reverse-proxy.
+All services are served through [Traefik](https://traefik.io) acting as a reverse-proxy with auto TLS certificates renewal from [LetsEncrypt](https://letsencrypt.org/).

 | Logo                                                                                                                                                           | Service   | Link                                                                              | Reverse-proxy      |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- | --------------------------------------------------------------------------------- | ------------------ |